 Permanent Cosmetic makeup can achieve a beautiful polished look and can take years off of your appearance.
 Whether you have a busy and active lifestyle, struggle with application technique or just want the convenience of less fuss in your day, permanent makeup can assist you in achieving a fresh and fabulous look.

-Microblading is a meticulous form of cosmetic tattooing involving the use of ink and very small needles which are three times thinner than those used in machines to enhance the appearance of eyebrows.
+Microblading is a meticulous form of cosmetic tattooing.
+It involves the use of ink and very small needles that are three times thinner than those used in machines to enhance eyebrows.
 Learn More

 Full Lips / Lipliner

 Achieve a fuller poutier lip with a permanent lipliner.
 Whether you want to create just soft definition, correct a crooked lip line or fill in your lips with a natural pucker glow, the choice is yours.

 Eyebrow tattooing is becoming an increasingly popular permanent makeup alternative for those of us short on time and desiring a smidgen of low maintenance in our make-up routine.
 We can create an eyebrow for the person who deals with sparse eyebrows or add just a few hair strokes to fill in eyebrow gaps.
 Remember, the eyebrows frame your face and are one of the most important parts of your expression and appearance.

 Areola Micropigmentation is most used to “replace” an areola after surgical removal.
 It is for anyone who wishes to correct breast and areola color irregularities or cosmetically enhances a normal, non-hypo-pigmented areola.
 The areola can be made rosier or darker or can be used to blend the edges out a little more.

 Microblading vs Permanent Cosmetics: Which is best?